guettli/stoic-trace-cockpit/README.md

 With "cockpit" I mean a web-interface.
 You can enable and disable the tracing without touching source code.

-Django-tace-cockpit is meant to be useful during development and live on production.
+The Stoic Trace Cockpit is meant to be useful during development and live on production.

 # Install